- PhD International Relations, University of Southern California

 - Spanish, Chinese (普通话）, Portuguese, French, German

 - Dr. Knaack is an Adjunct Professorial Lecturer at SIS and a Senior Research Fellow at the Global Economic Governance Programme, University of Oxford.
-His research focuses on the international political economy of finance, in particular financial inclusion, technology, and regulation.
+His research concentrates on the international political economy of finance, in particular financial inclusion, technology, and regulation.
 Peter's regional focus is on the political economy of financial development in China.

 SISU-240 Global Inequality & Devel

 Knaack, P. and Gruin, J. (2020).
 From shadow banking to digital financial inclusion: China’s rise and the politics of epistemic contestation within the Financial Stability Board.
 Review of International Political Economy.

 Volz, U., P. Knaack, J. Nyman, L. Ramos & J. Moling (2020).
 Inclusive Green Finance: From Concept to Practice.
 Alliance for Financial Inclusion and SOAS, University of London.

 Knaack, P. (2020): Bolivia: Pulling in two directions - the developmental state and Basel standards.
 In Jones (ed), The Political Economy of Bank Regulation in Developing Countries.
 OUP.